Aika-14/Basic-Crud-on-java-with-BASEX/README.md

 nah i'm kidding haha i had a lot of problems getting it to work and i don't really remember what it is the first username and password so you'll have to find out

+### Troubleshooting

+if you have any problem put an issue and i'll kindly try to help you in what problem you have